5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ## Installing a Service.

-**Note:** for installing or uninstalling a Service you need admin rights.
+**Note:** for installing a Service you need admin rights, for uninstalling a Service you even need to execute the command in elevated mode.

 Suppose you have loaded a WS `MyService` which you want to install as a Windows Service run by the same version of Dyalog you are currently in: